harena-lab/harena-docs/dccs/README.md

 </dcc-lively-talk>
 ~~~

-The following example shows a character that you tall "Hello *your name*" when you type your name.
+The following example shows a character that tells you "Hello *your name*" when you type your name.

 ~~~html
 <dcc-input variable="name">Type your name:</dcc-input>